mura0000/basic-income-analysis/bi_markdown.md

 ![](bi_markdown_files/figure-html/unnamed-chunk-24-2.png)<!-- -->

-From the above plots, it can be seen that for vast majority of people, there is at least one reason to be against BI in the answer choices.
+From the above plots, it can be seen that for vast majority of people, there is at least one reason for being against BI in the answer choices.

 ### Effect